 Designated Scenic Views.
 A scenic view is a publicly accessible area where an important and characteristic open vista may be viewed by the public.
 Scenic views may be from public roads, public recreation areas and from the lake.
-The Special Island Environment Committee (insert date) found 14 scenic views and ranked them from 1 to 4, with 1 being the best.
+Many years ago, the Special Island Environment Committee found 14 scenic views and ranked them from 1 to 4, with 1 being the best.
 (Described below and shown on Map X).
 The Town will need to develop review standards in the South Hero Development Regulations to ensure that development is planned and sited with limited impact to these identified scenic views.
+A full list of scenic views can be found in Appendix A.